-One way that the City of Gloucester water distribution system insures that they deliver safe, high quality drinking water to its citizens is to have a cross connection program.
+One way that the City of Gloucester water distribution system ensures that they deliver safe, high-quality drinking water to its citizens is to have a cross connection program.
 This is to identify possible cross connections which could contaminate the water system.
 We are required by the Massachusetts Department of Environmental Protection under their regulations governing cross connections (301CMR 22.22)

 to survey facilities.

-This is done for all commercial, institutional, industrial, municipal, federal, and state owned facilities.
-The survey is done to make sure the City water system is protected from backflow into the City water system under low pressure conditions such as a water main break or a major fire.
+This is done for all commercial, institutional, industrial, municipal, federal, and state-owned facilities.
+The survey is done to ensure that the City water system is protected from backflow into the City water system under low-pressure conditions such as a water main break or a major fire.

 The City does not charge for a cross connection survey.

-There are different types of backflow devices that the city currently tests.
-The RPZ 9reduced pressure zone) which is used for high hazard applications and the DCVA (double check valve assemblies) which are used on medium hazard applications (mostly fire sprinkler systems).
+There are different types of backflow devices that the City currently tests.
+The RPZ-reduced pressure zone) which is used for high-hazard applications and the DCVA (double-check valve assemblies) which are used on medium-hazard applications (mostly fire sprinkler systems).

-When a survey is done on a small office or store it might take minutes but for a large factory it will take substantially longer.
+When a survey is done on a small office or store, it might take minute but for a large factory, it will take substantially longer.

-The surveyor will make out a survey form which must be signed by the owner of the owner's agent and the copy kept on the premises.
-If a violation is noted th owner is told at that time.
-The owner will then be notified by certified mail of the violation and they will then have 30 calender days to bring the violation into compliance.
+The surveyor will complete a survey form which must be signed by the owner of the owner's agent and the copy kept on the premises.
+If a violation is noted, the owner is told at that time and will also be notified by certified mail of the violation; the owner will then have 30 calendar days to bring the violation into compliance.
 The surveyor is then notified and will return for a resurvey.

 Cross Connection Design Data Sheet